Did you know?

 Nobody can fully understand the meaning of love unless he’s owned a dog. – Gene Hill

 The Toy Manchester Terrier shares the same heritage as his larger cousin, the Manchester Terrier.
-Both are descendants of one of the oldest of the terriers, the British Black and Tan Terrier.
+Both are descendants of one of the oldest of the terriers, the British Black and Tan Terrier who dates back some 400 years.

 Photos displayed courtesy of Susan Allen, Lilysbullies, Ontario